 Pay Off Any Outstanding Debts

 This tip may sound like a no-brainer, but it’s crucial to remove the debts that are negatively impacting your credit.
 If you have an outstanding debt with a collection agency, call them and set up a payment plan.
-Many agencies will cease action against you as long as you’re making payments.
+Many agencies will cease action against you as long as you’re making payments, which is great when you are rebuilding credit.

 Manage Your Credit Utilization Ratio